Grand Sierra Resort: Grand Bay Driving Range

 Grand Bay Driving Range is located at the southeast corner of the resort property along the north shore of the Grand Bay.
 The outdoor range features eight island greens, each varying in distance and difficulty, dotted along a large body of water.

 Grand Theatre

-A 2,995-seat concert and show venue, the renovated historic Grand Theatre is home to the world's largest indoor stage with more than a full acre of usable space.
+A 2,995-seat concert and show venue, the renovated historic MGM Grand-Reno's Ziegfeld Stage, is home to the world's largest indoor stage with more than a full acre of usable space.
 The theater was constructed to host MGM's "Hello Hollywood Hello" Production from 1978 to 1987.
 The Meruelo Group remodeled the Grand Theatre at Grand Sierra Resort.
-The Miss USA 2019 competition was held here in 2019, and again in 2022, being renewed on a three year contract, thus hosting Miss USA 2022, 2023, and 2024.
+The Miss USA and Miss Teen USA competitions were held here in 2019, 2022 and 2023.